JasonvanBrackel/powershell-personal/README.md

 . .\Deploy-PowershellModule.ps1
 ```

 2. From the directory where the powershell scripts live.
-The psd1 file will need to have the same name as the moduleName variable
+The psd1 file will need to have the same name as the moduleName variable.
+The example file is PowershellJvB.psd1 which is what I use on my own machines.
 ```powershell
 $moduleName = "WhateverYouWantToNameIt"
 Build-PowershellModule $moduleName